LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 ### Survey timeout

-To set the survey timeout, set the aamount of time under "Survey timeout".
+To set the survey timeout, set the amount of time under "Survey timeout".
 Enter the amount of time the survey will remain active before it is closed and a closing message is displayed.

 The survey timeout is calculated from the moment the survey starts until it reaches the timeout.